rgknp/AIDayLabs/lab01.4_customvision03/0_README.md

 defined, or to prompt for the key should it be missing.
 Create the following code at the bottom of the cs file, underneath the } that is third from the bottom of the file.

+### Step 3: Add code to get and manage the prediction key

+On Line 147, create a method `GetPredictionKey` with two parameters of `predictionKey` with a data type of string, and a second parameter of args with the data type of string, using the value from the predictionkey variable.
+The code can include control of flow logic to either use the key if it already defined, or to prompt for the key should it be missing.
+Add the following code at the bootom of the cs file, underneath the code you have just added for the training key in step 2.

-### Step 3: Create code that will upload images from the local disk
+### Step 4: Create code that will upload images from the local disk

 Create a method named `LoadImagesFromDisk()` that creates two variables named `MbikesImages` and `RbikesImages`.
 Each of thes variables should use the `GetFiles()`